 Who owns PALPA?

 The ownership of Suomen Palautuspakkaus Oy is divided between franchising groups and the beverage industry.
-The owner companies are Oy Sinebrychoff Supply Company Ab, Hartwall Ltd, Olvi Oyj, Alko Inc, Ruokakesko Oy, Inex Partners Oy and Tuko Logistics Cooperative.
-The owners of PALPA Lasi Oy are Suomen Palautuspakkaus Oy, Altia Oyj, Cisa Oy, Fondberg Oy, Hartwa-Trade Oy Ab, Oy Gust.
+The owner companies are Sinebrychoff Supply Company Oy, Hartwall Ltd, Olvi Oyj, Alko Inc, Kesko Oyj and Inex Partners Oy.
+The owners of Palpa Lasi Oy are Suomen Palautuspakkaus Oy, Altia Oyj, Cisa Oy, Fondberg Oy, Oy Gust.
 Ranin and the Finnish Microbreweries’ Association.

 Who should become a member of PALPA's return system?